getsentry/sentry/src/sentry/remote_config/docs/protocol.md

 | sticky.seed   | string              | A SHA1 hash used to seed a random number generator.         |
 | sticky.target | string              | The name of a property contained within the context object. |

-The rollout cohort a session is bucketed into is deterministic some long as the `target` value is static.
+The rollout cohort a session is bucketed into is deterministic so long as the `target` value is static.
 The `target` value controls the bucket a session is placed into.
 The `seed` value provides randomization _between features_ such that if a session is successfully opted into feature `A` they will not necesssarily be opted into feature `B` even if those features share the same rollout percentage.
 The `percentage` value controls the number of buckets which evaluate to `true`.

 **Rule Object**